 Derby’s Finest was inspired by a feature in the Derby Telegraph – Inspirational 250 – which included some of the top female business leaders in the city and county.

 Organisers now want to spread the membership wider across the local community to reflect the diverse and important roles that women hold and the positive impact they make.

-At the end of the event the Derby’s Finest group were all asked to seek out other women within their community to join them at their next event on the 21st of September, which is being held at Seven on Pride Park.
+At the end of the event the Derby’s Finest group were all asked to seek out other women within their community to join them at their next event on 21st September, which is being held at Seven on Pride Park.

 For more information and to book a place on 21st September, please contact: firstname.lastname@example.org